yugabyte/yugabyte-db/docs/content/latest/admin/yb-ts-cli.md

 ##### list_tablets

-Lists the tablets on the specified tablet server, displaying the following information:
+Lists the tablets on the specified tablet server, displaying the following properties: column name, tablet ID, state, table name, partition, and schema.

-- Tablet id
-- State
-- Table name
-- Partition
-- Schema
-- properties
-  - lumn_name
-  - Tablet id
-  - State
-  - Table name
-  - Partition
-  - Schema

 **Syntax**